 Check their site for over 30 walks across the state put together with the help of Google Tracker.

 Taronga Zoo is missing us as much as we are missing them so they have bought the animals into our homes via Taronga TV.
-There is a bunch of live streams and keeper talks.
+There are a number of live streams and keeper talks.

 Do you know what a Bilby is?

-The zoo are live-streaming 24/7 so you can enjoy your favourite animals at any time of day.
+The zoo is live-streaming 24/7 so you can enjoy your favourite animals at any time of day.

 Wildlife Zoo at Darling Harbour has some excellent keeper talks on their website and YouTube channel.
 Meet the Koalas and Kangaroos or watch the Croc feedings.